Peter Wells fell in love with film early. He recalls "laughing, screaming, yelling" to an old Mickey Mouse cartoon aged four.

 The following year, Wells and Main caught the zeitgeist with their teleplay A Death In The Family, based on the loss of a friend to AIDS.
 In the year that the homosexual law reform bill was working its way into law, it was a hot button topic.
 The film was hailed locally, screened around the world, and took away an American Film and Video Association Award.

 Two other notable films by Wells demonstrate his fascination with architecture.
 The Newest City On The Globe (1986, about Napier) and The Mighty Civic (1988, about the beloved Auckland theatre of his childhood).
 Both mix straight history with colourful flights of cinematic fancy.
+Wells wrote about the Civic in this piece for NZ On Screen's sister website, AudioCulture.

 Aside from coming onboard to help write the script for Garth Maxwell drama When Love Comes, Wells' only feature film to date is 1993's Desperate Remedies, which he wrote and directed with Stewart Main.
 Starring Jennifer Ward-Lealand and shot by Leon Narbey, this deliberately melodramatic take on our colonial beginnings offered a flamboyant, expressionistic alternative to the man alone machismo that had dominated Kiwi film.